-Required elements of the proposal are described below and shall be submitted as one or more PDF documents that are uploaded for proposal submission.
+Required elements of the proposal are described below and shall be submitted as one single PDF document that is uploaded for proposal submission.
 Please refer to Appendix E of this announcement for NSPIRES instructions on proposal submission procedures.
-Section 2.2 of the NASA Guidebook for Proposers provides guidelines for style formats and Section 2.3 provides guidelines for proposal content.
+Section 3.6 of the NASA Guidebook for Proposers provides guidelines for style formats, and Section 3.7 provides guidelines for proposal content.

-REQUIRED CONSTITUENT PARTS OF A PROPOSAL (in order of assembly) PAGE LIMIT

-Proposal Cover Page No page limit when generated by electronic proposal system 4,000 characters, included in

-Proposal Summary (abstract) Proposal Cover Page

-Table of Contents 1

-Scientific/Technical/Management Section 15

-References and Citations As needed

-Biographical Sketches for:

-the Principal Investigator 2

-each Co-Investigator 1

-Current and Pending Support As needed

-Statements of Commitment and Letters of Support As needed

-Budget Justification: Narrative and Details As needed

-(including Proposing Organization Budget, itemized lists d detailed subcontract/su

-Budget Narrative As needed

-(including Summary of Proposal Personnel 1

-and Work Effort and Facilities and Equipment) 2

-Budget Details As needed

-Special Notifications and/or Certifications As needed

-Data Management Plan 4,000 characters, included in

-Proposal Cover Page

-includes all illustrations, tables, and figures, where each a sheet containing text or an illustration counts as a page "n-page" fold-out counts as n-pages and each side of

-a sheet containing text or an illustration counts as a page.
+REQUIRED SECTIONS OF THE PROPOSAL (in order of assembly) PAGE LIMIT Proposal Cover Page NSPIRES proposal cover page that is available at http://nspires.nasaprs.com/ Proposal Summary (abstract) 4,000 characters including spaces Data Management Plan 4,000 characters, including spaces Table of Contents As needed Scientific/Technical/Management Plan 15 References and Citations As needed Biographical Sketches for: the Science Investigator (Sc-I) 2 each Co-Investigator (Co-I) 1 Current and Pending Support As needed Statements of Commitment and Letters of Support As needed Budget Justification: Narrative and Details As needed • Includes proposed budget, itemized list detailing expenses within major budget categories, detailed subawards and summary of personnel (User's Guide section 3.18 and Appendix C). • For grants/cooperative agreements the table of personnel and work effort should immediately follow the proposal budget and is not included in the budget.
+Facilities and Equipment As needed Special Notifications and/or Certifications As needed includes all illustrations, tables, and figures, when re each "n-page" fold-out counts as n-pages and each side of a sheet containing text or an illustration counts as a page.

-8.0 Proposal Evaluation Criteria and Selection Process
+8.0 Proposal Evaluation Criteria

-Successful research proposals are likely to provide sound contributions to both immediate and long-term scientific and technical needs of NASA as explicitly expressed in current NASA documents and communications, as well as contribute to the overall research infrastructure, science and technology capabilities, higher education, and economic development of the jurisdiction.
-Successful proposals will also include pragmatic plans for generation of sustained non-EPSCoR support.
+Successful research proposals shall provide sound contributions to both immediate and long-term scientific and technical needs of NASA, as explicitly expressed in current NASA documents and communications, as well as contribute to the overall research infrastructure, science and technology capabilities of higher education, and economic development of the jurisdiction.
+Successful proposals shall also include pragmatic plans for generation of sustained non-EPSCoR support.

 Jurisdictions responding to this CAN may submit proposals per paragraph 1.3 above.
 Proposals will be evaluated based on the following criteria: Intrinsic Merit, NASA Alignment and Partnerships, Management and Evaluation, and Budget Justification: Narrative and Details.
 The bulleted lists after each criterion below should not be construed as any indication of priority or relative weighting.
 Rather, the bullets are provided for clarity and facilitation of proposal development.
-Note: The proposal shall contain a section entitled "Relevance to NASA" and a section entitled "Relevance to Jurisdiction."
-Each proposer shall provide specific information on how they determined the relevance of the proposed effort to NASA.
-The relevance to NASA and the jurisdiction shall be balanced.
+Note: Each proposer shall provide specific information on how it determined the relevance of the proposed effort to NASA and the jurisdiction.